giovanniboscu/continuous-section-field/technical-white-paper/01_concepts_and_scope.md

 ## Continuous vs. Piecewise-Prismatic Modeling

-CSF does not eliminate discretization at the solver level.
-However, it eliminates **arbitrary discretization at the modeling level**.
+CSF defines the field; the solver samples at quadrature points chosen by the modeler.

 The key distinction is the following: